zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/Template01.md

 any changes to the DNS tree introduced by an [undelegated test] must be respected.

 > > ----
 > > The links listed below are not visible when rendered by Github.
+In the
+> > specification the different parts below should be combined into one link
+> > collection and sorted.
+Always start the link label (the left side) with an
+> > upper case letter (if it starts with a letter).
+The reference can from the
+> > text is case independent.
 > >
 > > All link names are listed below to the left with the link target to the
 > > right.
 They are only visible when viewing the source of this document.